nathanmahnke/nathanmahnke.github.io/_projects/1_project.md

 layout: page
 title: MailGuard
 description: Email Classification Recurrent Neural Network
-img: assets/img/12.jpg
+img: assets/img/MailGuard.jpg
 importance: 1
-category: Professional
+category: Personal
 related_publications: true
 ---
+The original MailGuard was only designed to show an ability to generate a model, not to generate a working model.
+For this reason, MailGuard has been remastered for its publication here.

 MailGuard was designed to classify a given email as spam (illegitimate) or ham (legitimate).
 Training a model contains many steps, which I'll outline below.

 Firstly, there's data to worry about.
 A model is useless without valuable data.
 This model begins with a CSV (Comma separated Values) file that contains roughly six thousand emails.
 Of those emails, about 80% are considered spam while only 20% is legitimate.
 Balancing this inequity in the training data between ham and spam, will take some work later.
 For now, the data needs to be parsed into something easier for the model to understand.